Relationship with Money

 Money is tricky because it's a game with no real rules.

-No refs or game clock.
+No refs or commissioners.

 No schedule or standings.